 While there are plenty of online articles recommending the best email marketing platforms for small-to-medium size businesses, there’s a shortage of info on the best options for enterprise businesses.

-So, in this article, we’re going to help fill the gap by looking at the top five marketing automation and CRM systems for enterprise businesses.
+So, in this article, we’re going to help fill the gap by looking at the top five email marketing automation platforms for enterprise businesses.
 Here, we take a look at some of the most established names in email marketing software and explain why they’re still among the best providers.

 What makes a good enterprise email marketing platform?

 In the SaaS world, enterprise refers to a large business that could have hundreds of employees and thousands of leads to deal with on a monthly basis.
 Generally speaking, a company with more than 250 employees is considered to be a large enterprise and this is the kind of business enterprise software is designed for.